mrdoob/three.js/threejs/lessons/threejs-responsive.md

 as well as pretty much all smartphones.

-The way this works in the browser is they use use CSS pixels to set the sizes which are suppose to be the same regardless of how high res the display is.
-The browser will the just render everything with more detail but the same physical size.
+The way this works in the browser is they use
+CSS pixels to set the sizes which are suppose to be the same regardless of how high res the display is.
+The browser will the just render text with more detail but the same physical size.

 There are various ways to handle HD-DPI with three.js.